barseghyanartur/django-dash/README.rst

 Base your layout specific custom CSS on presence of those classes.

 Same goes for Placeholders.
-Each placeholder gets "id_" + placeholders' UID and the classes "placeholder" and "placeholder-" + placeholders' UID.
+Each placeholder gets `id_` + placeholders' UID and the classes "placeholder" and "placeholder-" + placeholders' UID.
 So, the ``ExampleMainPlaceholder`` would look as follows.